zakariamaaraki/Url-shortener/README.md

 Url shortener implementation using only Apache Kafka (simple producer and Kafka Streams library).

+## CQRS pattern

+CQRS stands for Command and Query Responsibility Segregation, a pattern that separates read and update operations for a data store.
+Implementing CQRS in your application can maximize its performance, scalability, and security.
+The flexibility created by migrating to CQRS allows a system to better evolve over time and prevents update commands from causing merge conflicts at the domain level.

 ## Interactive queries

 Kafka Streams natively provides all of the required functionality for interactively querying the state of the application. \